deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_2_0.png)

-> 🔼 The chart displays a comparison of relative training loss, average entropy of token importance across layers for various transformer models, highlighting the impact of ResFormer on attention concentration.
+> 🔼 The chart illustrates the relative training loss, average entropy of token importance across layers in ResFormers vs. vanilla Transformers, and average entropy of token importance across layers in LLMs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (Left) Illustration of the relative training loss (loss of target model - loss of vanilla Transformer) curve between different Transformer variants; model size is fixed to be 82M.
 (Middle) The average entropy of token importance across layers in ResFormer vs. the vanilla Transformer, where token importance is derived from the attention matrix.
 Lower entropy indicates more focused attention on specific tokens.
 More details can be found in Eqn.
 11. (Right) The average entropy of token importance across layers in Llama (8B) (Dubey et al., 2024) and Mistral (7B) (Jiang et al., 2023).